CoMakery/comakery-app/README.md

 ## Configuration

 We use environment variables for app "secrets", and values which vary between environments - such as staging and production.
+Locally these are stored in a `.env` file at the root of the project. **Don't commit your .env file to any GitHub repository.** On heroku environment variables are defined using [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars).

 ## Local development with Docker
 #### Setup development environment